-The CISM World Military Golf Championship is organized in accordance with CISM Regulations Edition 15 November 2011 (amended January 2015), hereafter referred as Regulations, and under the auspices of USGA or R&A rules.
+The CISM World Military Golf Championship is organized in accordance with CISM Regulations Edition June 2024, hereafter referred as Regulations, and under the auspices of USGA or R&A rules.
 These rules may be supplemented by the host club golf rules.